Information on this page can be attributed to a managed isolation and quarantine spokesperson.

 All work in MIQ facilities is undertaken by vaccinated workers.

 On 21 December 2021, the Government announced changes to testing requirements for border workers.

 Omicron: Government’s plan to minimise risk(external link) — Beehive website

-All work in Managed Isolation and Quarantine facilities needs to be undertaken by workers who are vaccinated, to keep workers protected and our communities safe from transmission.
+All work in Managed Isolation and Quarantine facilities needs to be undertaken by workers who are vaccinated and boosted (if eligible), to keep workers protected and our communities safe from transmission.
 The Government introduced the requirement under the COVID-19 Public Health Response (Vaccinations) Order 2021.
-To be able to work in a MIF, any workers who started before 1 May need to be fully vaccinated.
-Those who started after 1 May need to have received their first dose of the vaccine before starting work, and they then have 35 days from that working start date to receive their second dose.
+To be able to work in a managed isolation facility (MIF), any workers who started before 1 May 2021 need to be fully vaccinated.
+Those who started after 1 May 2021 need to have received their first dose of the vaccine before starting work, and they then have 35 days from that working start date to receive their second dose.

 COVID-19: Vaccines(external link) — Ministry of Health

 Vaccine roll-out to MIQ staff(external link) — Ministry of Health